Commission on Science and Technology for Development

 Stakeholder group: International and regional organisation

 The Commission on Science and Technology for Development (CSTD) is a subsidiary of the UN Economic and Social Council (ECOSOC).
 It was established to advise the UN General Assembly (UNGA) on science and technology issues through analysis and appropriate policy recommendations.
-It is the focal point of the UN for science, technology, and innovation for development.
+It is the focal point of the UN for science, technology, and innovation for development.Under the mandate given by ECOSOC, the CSTD leads the follow-up to the outcomes of the World Summit on the Information Society (WSIS) and advises ECOSOC accordingly, including through the elaboration of recommendations aimed at furthering the implementation of the WSIS outcomes.
+The UN Trade and Development (UNCTAD) is responsible for servicing the CSTD.

 Digital activities

-The CSTD reviews progress made in the implementation of and follow up to the WSIS outcomes at regional and international levels.
+The CSTD reviews progress made in the implementation of and follow-up to the WSIS outcomes at regional and international levels.
 It also discusses science, technology, and innovation (STI), including frontier technologies, many of which are digital technologies and are largely linked with digitalisation.
 Based on thematic reviews and discussions, the CSTD prepares draft resolutions for ECOSOC.
-These draft resolutions tackle issues ranging from access to the internet and information and communication technologies (ICTs) and frontier technologies to the use of these technologies in achieving sustainable development.
-Sustainable development is linked particularly to the 2030 Agenda and the 17 sustainable development goals (SDGs), including topics in recent years related to climate action (SDG 13), clean water and sanitation (SDG 6), affordable and clean energy (SDG 7), sustainable cities and communities (SDG 11), Industry 4.0 (under SDG 9), and partnerships (SDG 17).
+These draft resolutions tackle issues ranging from access to the internet and information and communications technologies (ICTs) and frontier technologies to the use of these technologies in achieving sustainable development.
+Sustainable development is particularly linked to the 2030 Agenda and the 17 sustainable development goals (SDGs), including topics in recent years related to climate action (SDG 13), clean water and sanitation (SDG 6), affordable and clean energy (SDG 7), sustainable cities and communities (SDG 11), Industry 4.0 (SDG 9), and partnerships (SDG 17).
 Digital technologies play a role in all SDGs.
 At each of its annual sessions and intersessional panels, the CSTD addresses two priority themes regarding the use of STI, including digital technologies, in different areas related to the various SDGs.

 Digital policy issues